openfaas/openfaas.github.io/_posts/2018-08-27-deploy-digitalocean-ansible.md

 ---
-title: Deploy OpenFaaS on DigitalOcean with Ansible
+title: Deploy OpenFaaS and Kubernetes on DigitalOcean with Ansible
-description: Richard Gee introduces Ansible based automation to deploy Kubernetes or Swarm based OpenFaaS onto DigitalOcean in around 5 minutes
+description: Richard Gee introduces the quickest way yet to get a working Kubernetes or Swarm cluster on DigitalOcean with OpenFaaS
 date: 2018-08-27
 image: /images/deploy-digitalocean-ansible/gears_small.jpg
 categories: